skip to content

 How to get the experience to be credible

-Any teaching, coaching or tutoring you have done will be useful.
-Mention any languages you have learnt.
+Any teaching, coaching or tutoring will be useful.
 Learning other languages yourself can be helpful in understanding what your students may be experiencing (but isn’t essential!).

-You could be working with students from a different places so any experience you have with travelling abroad or studying/working in different places or with people from different cultures will be helpful.
+You could be working with students from a different places so any experience you have with travelling abroad or studying/working in different places or with people from different cultures is likely to give you some insights into their experiences.

 Further study or certification required